- Create a New Set

 Give the cloned Set a unique name and choose whether to (a) replace the documents from the original Set with placeholders (which is the default) or (b) copy documents from the original Set into the cloned set.

 Also, you can clone the Set to the same workspace (the default option) or select a different workspace in the same cabinet to clone it to.
-Simply click the "x" next to the current workspace name and a list of your recent workspaces in the cabinet will be displayed.
-If none of those is the correct workspace, simply start to type the name of the workspace you want to find until a match appears and select it.
+Select the x icon next to the current workspace name and a list of your recent workspaces in the cabinet will appear.
+If none of those is the correct workspace, start typing the name of the workspace you want to find until a match appears, and then choose it.

 After selecting Clone, the new Set will be created.
-If the new Set is created in the same workspace, the new Set will be shown in edit mode.
-If cloning to another workspace, you will be asked to open the other workspace in a new browser tab:
+If the new Set is created in the same workspace, it will appear in Edit mode.

 Access the Set Folder